-Note 16 - Adoption to New Accounting Standard - Restatement of Prior Year Net Position
+Note 16 - Adoption of New Accounting Standard

-As of July 1, 2021, the District adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right-to-use an underlying asset.
-The Statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-Beginning net position was restated to retroactively adopt the provisions of GASB Statement No. 87 as follows:
+As of July 1, 2022, the District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+The implementation of this standard establishes that a SBITA results in a right-to-use subscription IT asset - an intangible asset - and a corresponding liability.
+The standard provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA.
+The Statement requires recognition of certain SBITA assets and liabilities for SBITAs that previously were recognized as outflows of resources based on the payment provisions of the contract.
+Beginning net position was restated to retroactively adopt the provisions of GASB Statement No. 96 as follows:

+Governmental Activities

-Governmental Activities Beginning net position as previously reported as of June 30, 2021 \$ 131,816,710 Right-to-use leased assets, net of amortization 1,134,892 Lease liability (1,134,892) Net Position as Restated, July 1, 2021 \$ 131,816,710
+Net Position - Beginning, as previously reported on June 30, 2022 \$ 167,639,814 Right-to-use subscription IT assets, net of amortization 139,638 Subscription liabilities (139,638)

+Net Position - Beginning, as restated on July 1, 2022 \$ 167,639,814

-Required Supplementary Information June 30, 2022 Rialto Unified School District
+Required Supplementary Information June 30, 2023